Ru-T/gradebook/README.md

 ##To Do

-[ ] Parents should be able to see their students grades [ ] Teachers should be able to see all of their students grades

 [ ] Fix tests for controller actions
 [ ] Write tests for my session controller actions
 [ ] Write integration test, especially for teacher permissions on their own students